 EU Update - please note the following if you're visiting EU in a commercial capacity:

-Hand carried goods (goods in baggage) - although not definitive as there can be differences in the interpretation of the rules by Customs in each Member State visited, indications are that goods carried in baggage (this also includes personal goods driven in a personal vehicle) may not require a Carnet for the EU.
-Note, however, that some Member States may ask for duty to be paid on deposit for high value goods.
-Bearing this in mind we would recommend one of the three following options when visiting with hand carried goods:
+Hand carried goods (goods in baggage) - although not definitive as there can be differences in the interpretation of the rules by Customs in each Member State visited, indications are that goods for commercial / professional use carried in baggage may not require a Carnet for the EU.
+Bearing this in mind we would recommend one of the three following options when visiting EU with hand carried goods for a commercial activity:

 2) Obtain a Carnet for your first visit, use the red channel at the destination and ask the receiving Customs if Carnet will be required for future visits

 When adopting options 2 or 3 please share any information obtained with eCarnet@londonchamber.co.uk so that we can update our guidance for the benefit of future visitors to the EU.
 Carnet Holders driving to EU (via Kent) in a personal vehicle MUST get their Carnet processed at STOP 24